dmikey/grunt-enyo-builder/README.md

 what you do not get

-there is no template, or boiler plate here. this plug in assumes you are comfortable with scafolding your own application, or are using another scafold.
+there is no template, or boiler plate here. this plug in assumes you are comfortable with scaffolding your own application, or are using another scaffold.